manikandan-e/docs/designs/multi-host-postcode.md

 The phosphor-post-code-manager is the multiple service for multi-host.
 This design shall not affect single host for post-code.

- - Create D-bus object for hosts.
+ - Create a D-Bus names for single-host and multi-host system accordingly.
  - Store/retrieve post-code from directory (/var/lib/phosphor-post-code-manager/
    hostX(0,1,2,3..N)) based on event received from phosphor-host-postd

  **D-Bus interface**

-   The below D-Bus names needs to be created for multi-host post-code history.
+   The below D-Bus names needs to be created for multi-host post-code.

     Service   name    -- xyz.openbmc_project.State.Boot.PostCodeX(0,1,2..N)